fteem/rubylogs/_posts/2015-07-14-migrate-rspec-to-minitest.md

 RSpec, now I had to require:

 {% highlight ruby %}
-require 'minitest/unit'     # requires the unit test suite of Minitest require 'minitest/autorun'  # the test runner require 'minitest/pride'    # adds some formatting to the test output
+require 'minitest/autorun'  # the test runner
+require 'minitest/pride'    # adds some formatting to the test output
 {% endhighlight %}